People Power Party

 The PPP was founded as the United Future Party (UFP) on 17 February 2020 through the merger of the Liberty Korea Party, New Conservative Party, and Onward for Future 4.0, as well as several minor parties and political organizations.
 It contested the 2020 legislative election together with its satellite party, the Future Korea Party; the alliance achieved the worst conservative result since 1960.
 The party renamed to the People Power Party on 31 August 2020.
 It achieved electoral success in the 2021 by-elections.
 In 2022, PPP presidential candidate Yoon Suk Yeol was elected as the president of South Korea, followed by PPP victories in the 2022 local elections.
 Due to the unpopularity of the Yoon administration, the party lost the 2024 legislative election.
 Yoon declared martial law in December 2024, prompting his impeachment.
 In 2025, PPP candidate Kim Moon-soo lost the presidential election to Democratic Party candidate Lee Jae Myung, returning PPP to the opposition.

 The PPP is generally seen as right-wing and conservative.
-It supports economic liberalism and fiscal conservatism, and has been described as socially conservative, hostile towards feminism and anti-communist.
+It supports economic liberalism and fiscal conservatism, and has been described as socially conservative, hostile towards feminism and communism.
 It favors strengthening South Korea's alliance with the United States, as well as improving relations with Japan.
-The PPP takes a hawkish stance towards North Korea, as well as an ambigious stance on relations with China.
+The PPP takes a hawkish stance towards North Korea, as well as an ambiguous stance on relations with China.